BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

    layout = "float-left"
 %}

-*"What if a hacker knows I have a lot of savings, how will I protect my funds and myself?"*
+*"What if a hacker knows I have a lot of savings?
+How will I protect my funds and myself?"*

 </div>